tomedunn/the-finished-book/_theory/encounter-multiplier-p2/encounter-multiplier-p2.md

     \label{eq:encounter-weights-single-target-focused}
 \end{equation}

-Figure <a href="#fig:xp-encounter-diagram-three-pcs-single-target" class="fig-ref">2</a> (below) provides a visual representation of Eqn. \eqref{eq:encounter-xp-pcs} using these weights for a party of three PCs.
+Figure \figref{fig:xp-encounter-diagram-three-pcs-single-target} (below) provides a visual representation of Eqn. \eqref{eq:encounter-xp-pcs} using these weights for a party of three PCs.

 <figure id="fig:xp-encounter-diagram-three-pcs-single-target">
     {% include_relative fig-xp-encounter-diagram-three-pcs-single-target-small.html %}
     {% include_relative fig-xp-encounter-diagram-three-pcs-single-target-large.html %}
-    <figcaption>Figure 2: PC encounter XP diagram for party with three identical PCs defeated in order.
+    <figcaption>PC encounter XP diagram for party with three identical PCs defeated in order.
 Blue regions represent the XP that contributes to the total encounter XP.</figcaption>
 </figure>

 When the order isn't known, the average total encounter XP can instead be calculated using the following weighting,